Frequently Asked Questions

 The priority deadline is the date students must file their FAFSA to receive priority consideration for limited types of need based aid.
 Priority funding may include State, Federal and Western grants as well as Work Study funds.
 You may contact our office to verify the date the Federal Processor received your FAFSA.

 For WWU, the priority deadline is January 31, of every year.
-The 2024-2025 FAFSA Priority Filing Deadline is now extended to April 1, 2024.

 Is federal Verification required and how do I complete the process?